0art-vandelay0/pizza-parlor/README.md

 Please contact caseyfhill1@gmail.com with any the following:

-- Found bugs :lady_beetle:
+- Found bugs &#x1F41E
 - Alterations and improvements
 - General Questions
-- Any contributions you would like to make! :old_key:
+- Any contributions you would like to make! &#x1F5DD;

 Copyright (c) 06/16/2023 Casey Hill